Shannon Bolin

 Shannon Bolin (January 1, 1917 – March 25, 2016) was an American actress and singer.
 A March 10, 1941, article in The Mason City Globe-Gazette said that she was "known as 'The Lady with the Dark Blue Voice'".

 Early years

 Ione Shannon Bolin was born in Spencer, South Dakota, on Jan.
 1, 1917.
 Her parents were Gracie Elsie Bolin and Harry Bolin, a hotel owner who raised horses during the Depression.
 In an interview she said her father named her Ione "because I was born on the first of January, which is 1-1, or 1-one.
 That's South Dakota humor for you.”
+Notable teenage vocal performances included those before a statewide meeting of the South Dakota Educators Association in November 1938.

 At age 20, she headed to the East Coast to pursue a career as a singer.
 In Washington, D.C., Bolin worked for CBS Radio and during World War II she became the host of her own musical program.
-She auditioned in 1944 in New York for the New Opera Company and won a place in the ensemble.
+In March 1944 she appeared at New York's Stage Door Canteen.
+The following month she performed at the Brooklyn Museum on an all-Russian program with the Chamber Music Guild of Washington, with which she had been associated while living there.
+In 1944 she also auditioned for the New York's New Opera Company and won a place in the ensemble.
+By 1945 she had been heard over New York's WHN radio station.

 Stage

-Bolin portrayed Meg Boyd in both the original Broadway production and the film version of Damn Yankees.